-A councillor has a conflict of interest if their decisions are, or may be seen to be, influenced by their personal interests.
+A councillor has a conflict of interest if their decisions as a councillor are, or may be seen to be, influenced by their personal interests.

-A conflict of interest exists when a reasonable member of the public with the proper information would think that the conflict is unacceptable and might inappropriately influence a local government's decision or action or lead to a decision that is not in the public interest (Local Government Act 2009, section 175D; City of Brisbane Act 2010, section 177D).
+A conflict of interest exists when a reasonable member of the public with the proper information would think that the conflict is unacceptable and might inappropriately influence a local government's decision or action or lead to a decision that is not in the public interest.

 Councillor must inform meeting of any personal interests

-You must tell the local government of your personal interest if you have a real or perceived conflict of interest in a matter before the local government (for example, that relates to a personal or family relationship or because of an election gift).
+A councillor must tell the local government of their personal interest if they have a real or perceived conflict of interest in a matter before the local government.

-When informing of your personal interest in a matter you must clearly identify:
+When informing of a personal interest in a matter a councillor must clearly identify:

 - the nature of your personal interest

-- if your personal interests arise because of your relationship with, or receipt of a gift from another person, then:
+- if the personal interests arise because of the councillor’s relationship with, or receipt of a gift from another person, then:

 - the name of the other person

-- the nature of your relationship or value and date of receipt of the gift
+- the nature of the councillor’s relationship or value and date of receipt of the gift

 - the nature of the other person’s interests in the matter

-You may then choose to leave the meeting room while the matter is be considered and voted on.
+The councillor may choose to leave the meeting room while the matter is considered and voted on.

-If you do not leave the meeting, your fellow councillors will then decide whether you have a real or perceived interest in the matter and, if so, whether you must leave the meeting while the matter is to be considered or may participate in the meeting, including by voting on the matter.
+If the councillor does not leave the meeting, the other councillors will then decide whether there is a real or perceived interest in the matter and, if so, whether the affected councillor must leave the meeting while the matter is considered or may participate in the meeting, including by voting on the matter.

 The legislation does provide some exceptions.
 A councillor does not have a conflict of interest if the: